- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

 Maine is one of the best destinations, no matter the time of year.
 However, summer in Maine is unlike any other.
 From spending time at the beautiful beaches to going on hikes in epic parks, the number of fun activities is endless.

 Because there are so many great places to visit in the summer in Maine, it can be easy to feel overwhelmed!
 Don’t worry, though.
 This post will cover all of the best Maine destinations to visit in the summer and some of the best activities in each place.

 Bar Harbor is easily one of the top-visited destinations in Maine, and for good reasons.
 It’s located right next to Mount Desert Island, the beautiful Frenchmen Bay, and is genuinely a quaint yet breathtaking and scenic location with lots of gorgeous hotels and inns.

 What to Do in Bar Harbor

 Easily, the top thing to do in Bar Harbor is taking a day trip to Acadia National Park, which is later on in this list too.
 Other great places to visit include Sand Beach, taking a boat tour of Frenchmen Bay, and visiting the Abbe Museum.

-You can also head about 20 minutes from Bar Harbor to Trenton, Maine for some splashing fun at one of New England’s best waterparks, Wild Acadia Fun Park & Water Slides.
+You can also head about 20 minutes from Bar Harbor to Trenton, Maine for some great waterpark fun at the Funzone at Wild Acadia Camping Resort.
+You can purchase a day pass or rent a space at this very cool campground!

 If shopping is something you love to do, then you’ll want to visit Freeport for a great summer in Maine.
 This is one of the most popular destinations for people traveling in New England because of how quaint and fun it is.